nukah/nukah.github.io/content/thoughts/guidebook.md

 end
 ```

+### Open-Closed Principle (OCP)

-- Open-Closed Principle (OCP): Your code should be open for extension but closed for modification.
+Your code should be open for extension but closed for modification.
 This means that you should be able to add new functionality to your application without modifying existing code, which helps to reduce the risk of introducing bugs.

 ```ruby
 # BAD: A class that violates OCP